drts01/notes/stackedit/Giving Interview.md

  - Scripting
 	 - HTTP and ReSTful APIs
  - Ops
-	 - Linux (CLI and Config Managment)
+	 - Cloud
 	 - Containers
+	 - Linux
+		 - CLI and Config Managment
  - Self Sufficient
 	 - Will try before asking for help
 	 - Can figure out what to search/ask